lemassykoi/domoticz-openDTU/README.md

-# Solar Production Monitoring Script - NO MQTT
+# Solar Production Monitoring Script
+# From OpenDTU - NO MQTT
+# (v2 is also available, with JSON file for settings)

 This repository contains a Python script designed to monitor solar production data from an OpenDTU device and update a Domoticz server with the collected data.
 Additionally, the script sends daily production reports via Telegram, after all inverters are not producing (at the end of the day).